 It undermines credibility

 Though initially a very human way to build relationships, negative office gossip can also backfire.
 Gossip reflects just as poorly on the subject of the conversation, as it does on the person doing the gossiping.
-Studies routinely show that trust between individuals is ultimately undermined by gossiping.
 The problem is in the illusion of exclusive confidence; more often than not, engaging in office gossip with one person does not preclude us from being the subject in their other conversations.

 In other words: If we hear gossip from one person, what is stopping them from gossiping about us to someone else?